Brief: Ubuntu or Fedora? What’s the difference? Which is better? Which one should you use? Read this comparison of Ubuntu and Fedora.

 Fedora uses Anaconda installer.
-This too simplifies the installation process with the easy to use interface.
+This too simplifies the installation process with an easy-to-use interface.
 However, I feel that Ubuntu’s installer is simpler.

-In my experience, installing Ubuntu is easier than installing Fedora.
+In my experience, installing Ubuntu is easier than installing Fedora overall.
 That doesn’t mean installing Fedora is a complex process.
 Just that Ubuntu is simpler.

 Both Ubuntu and Fedora use GNOME desktop environment by default.

-While Fedora uses the stock GNOME desktop, Ubuntu has customized it to look and behave like its previous Unity desktop.
+While Fedora uses the stock GNOME desktop, Ubuntu has customized its look and presents like its previous Unity desktop.